-We all scream expletives, shocking my delayed brain into realising this isn’t working and forcing it to make the psychological break from solo to sidecar.
+We both scream expletives, shocking my delayed brain into realising this isn’t working and forcing it to make the psychological break from solo to sidecar.
 I unwillingly get on the gas.
 My senses scream, convinced that throttling on will accelerate us off the cliff and deep into the forest below.
 My soul cringes as the unit snaps right and the rear wheel tickles the edge, pushing rocks into the pit below like a 10p arcade machine.
 We shoot back to our side of the road, embarrassed, out of our depth, our faces white and hands shaking.
 No one says a word.

 How it all began with this three-wheeler...

 I always thought sidecars were for gentlemanly folk from the 1950s, and Wallace and Gromit.
 Nobody told me a sidecar would provide the most exhilarating ride of my life.

 At the Ural headquarters in Austria we met the MD, Hari Schwaighofer, and a fleet of rugged Soviet-era outfits.
 After a quick introduction to driving, my passenger, Adam, loaded our gear and jumped in.
 James, our photographer, got in Hari’s outfit and we all set off.
 I was expecting a gentle ride on a rickety old machine from a bygone era, the next two days would slap that stupid idea completely out of my mind.